bediger4000/vigenere-ciphering-deciphering/README.md

 The 7-byte-long block of bytes starting at index 3492 in the input file has repeats with distances of 8008, 56112, 576, 56088 between the repetitions.

+### keyguess - try to find most likely key

+    $ GOPATH=$PWD go build keyguess
+	$ ./keyguess [-N alphabet-size] [-t php] [-t english] -r filename a1/a2/a3/...  b1/b2/...  c1/c2/...

+From alternative byte values at every position in key, find the "best" key.
+This is based on calculating a 256-D angle between byte-value histograms of a comparison (english or PHP text) and potentially decoded bytes from the input file.

+Alternative bytes at each position are described by a string like `53/67/89/104`.
+You provide one such string for each position in a key.
+It can have only one value, or it can have multiple values.
+Each position can have a different count of alternatives.
+`keyguess` iterates through all of the possible combinations of byte values for each position, deciphering the input ciphertext with each possible key.